scra88le/taxonomySca88le/_posts/2019-7-19-Formicidae.md

 **Identification**

+* opening of propodeal spiricale on side of propodeum, is elongate
+* single segment waist (petiole)
 * front of head bright red
 * gaster much darker, brownish black
 * Clypeus has notch that is variable in size and shape, but always present